vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Building-Blocks/05_context.md

     are being merged giving the clinet the opportunity to alter the context as he wish and whenever he needs.

-    **On the other hand, be careful when doing so - you can simply get into unexpected behaviour just by overriding some of these default context proeprties!**
+    **On the other hand, be careful when doing so - you can easily get into unexpected behaviour just by overriding some of these default context properties!**

 !!! example "Example Context"